 Freelancing can be a liberating and lucrative career decision for many people.
-You get to decide whom you work with and whom you do not, set your own rates and decide when you want to work and where.
-However, many things come as a surprise to new freelancers, especially when it comes to money.
-Here are five financial tips to help you keep your freelance career running smoothly:
+You get to decide whom you work with and whom you do not, set your own rates and decide when you want to work and sign a contract template or agreement template with.
+However, many things come as a surprise to new freelancers, especially when it comes to getting paid for submitted invoice templates.
+Here are five tips in personal finance for freelancers to help you keep your freelance career running smoothly.

 As a freelancer, you are responsible for both the employer and employee portion of employment taxes; depending on your tax bracket, that can be anywhere between 20 and 30 percent of your income.
-The best way to prepare for taxes is to take a third of every invoice and stash it away in a savings account designated just for paying your taxes.
-That way, you will have the funds handy if you do owe money when you file your taxes.
+The best way to prepare is to set money aside for your 1099 taxes.
+Most accountants recommend you take a third of every invoice and stash it away in a savings account designated just for paying your taxes.
+That way, you will have the funds handy if you do owe money when you file a tax return.

 While the full price of health insurance can come as a shock when compared to employer-subsidized plans, it should be non-negotiable for freelancers.
 Medical debt is the number one cause of bankruptcy in the United States, often due to people needing significant medical care who have no insurance or are underinsured.
 While you may be healthy, accidents still happen.
 Health insurance is the safeguard from losing all of your assets to a single emergency.

 If you are relatively young and do not have any current medical conditions, you can opt for a plan with a lower premium and high-deductible that only covers catastrophes.
 If you have left your job to start a freelancing career or have another life-qualifying event, such as getting married or having a baby, you are eligible to enroll in health insurance under the Affordable Care Act at any time at Healthcare.gov.
 Otherwise, open enrollment begins November 1, 2016 and ends January 31, 2017.